Explore Knoxville’s Best Historical Spots: Your Ultimate Epic Guide

 Website: Cruze Farm Pizza Barn

-After visiting Ramsey House, then head to Cruze Farm Pizza Barn for wood-fired pizzas and fresh salads—a local favorite.
+After visiting Ramsey House, then head to Cruze Farm Pizza Barn for pizzas and fresh salads—a local favorite.

 Afternoon: